livingdocsIO/documentation/reference-docs/maintenance/release-management/how.md

 4. `git branch -D release-bump-2.2.0`
 5. Merge the Pull request in the Github UI and wait for the semantic release script to produce the new `v2.2.0` release and tag.

+The above list of commands will create a version `v2.2.0`.
+When new patches, minor or major updates are submitted the version that they will increment is `v2.2.0`.

+**Please note** that the release process does not create the semantic version you want to release.

 #### Mandatory

+**Prerequisites**: `v2.1.x` should already exists as a release in the upstream repository.

-1. `./node_modules/@livingdocs/release-tools/li-release create-maintenance-release --base-tag 2.1.0 --npm-auth-token <token>`
+1. `./node_modules/@livingdocs/release-tools/li-release create-maintenance-release --base-tag 2.1.x --npm-auth-token <token>`

 ## Downstream applications